-Subsequent to year-end, the Corporation announced on April 26, 2011 the construction of a new manufacturing facility in the Querétaro Aerospace Park in Mexico.
+On April 26, 2011, the Corporation announced the construction of a new manufacturing facility in the Querétaro Aerospace Park in Mexico, leased to Heroux Devtek México, S.A. de C.V. by Proyectos Aerospaciales, S. de R.L. de C.V.
 The first phase of the project consists of the erection of a 47,200 square-foot facility equipped with state-of-the-art machinery for the production of aerostructure components.
-This first phase represents an investment of up to \$20 million by Héroux-Devtek over the next three years.
-In due time, a subsequent phase could see the plant expanded to 150,000 sq. ft.
-Such expansion would eventually provide the Corporation with the capability to manufacture and assemble aerostructure and landing gear systems.
+This first phase represents an investment of up to \$20 million over a three years period.
+Héroux-Devtek's new plant will benefit from close proximity with the existing facilities of several global aerospace original equipment manufacturers ("OEM") in the Querétaro Aerospace Park, including Bombardier Aerospace.
+Along with the execution of contracts for other customers, production in Mexico will consist of certain detailed parts for Bombardier commercial and business aircraft.